the alba field

 sustaining production and increasing recovery

-The field facilities include a fixed steel platform, the Alba Northern Platform, and a Floating Storage Unit, the first to be purpose-built for the U.K. sector of the North Sea.
+The field facilities include a fixed steel platform, the Alba Northern Platform, and a Floating Storage Unit (FSU), the first to be purpose-built for the U.K. sector of the North Sea.
 The field was further developed in 2001 through the addition of the Alba Extreme South subsea production centre.

-In 2016 Alba produced a net daily average of 15,300 barrels of liquids.
-Since first production in 1994, it has produced 419 million barrels of oil.
+In 2018 Alba produced a net daily average of 11,770 barrels of liquids.
+Since first production in 1994, it has produced over 428 million barrels of oil.

 We continue to implement projects designed to sustain production and increase recovery at Alba.
 A 4-D seismic survey over the field was used to plan further development drilling, which is expected to continue beyond 2020.

 Alba is operated by Chevron North Sea Limited (23.37 percent) with Endeavour Energy UK Limited (25.68 percent), Verus Petroleum (SNS) Limited (17 percent), Mitsui E&P UK Limited (13.3 percent), Spirit Energy Resources Limited (12.65 percent), Enquest Production Limited (6.80 percent) and EQ Petroleum Sabah Ltd (1.20 percent) holding non-operated working interests in the field.